pyvisa/pyvisa/docs/legacy_visa.rst

 I'll explain the program step-by-step.
 First, we have to initialise the instrument::

-   from visa import instrument
+   from pyvisa.legacy import visa

-   keithley = instrument("GPIB::12")
+   keithley = visa.instrument("GPIB::12")
    keithley.write("*rst; status:preset; *cls")

 .. index:: single: instrument()